|06/21/2019||Lifeguard/Swim Instructor (19870340)||Recreation|

 - Administrative Services (Finance, Information Technology, Human Resources, Economic Development, Risk Management),

 - Development Services (Planning, Building, Code Enforcement, Engineering, Transportation, Clean Water)

 - Maintenance Services (Buildings, Parks, Roadsides, Streets, Street Lights, Traffic Signals), and

 - Recreation, Arts and Community Services (Sports & Facilities, Cultural Arts, Facilities Management, Youth, Teens, Seniors, Adults, Library, Community Events).

-The Town contracts police staffing through the Contra Costa County Sheriff’s Office, which operates the Danville Police Department.
-Library services are provided by the Contra Costa County Library.
+The Town contracts sworn police staffing through the Contra Costa County Sheriff’s Office, which operates the Danville Police Department.
+Library staffing and services are provided by the Contra Costa County Library.
 Fire protection is provided by the San Ramon Valley Fire Protection District, water services by the East Bay Municipal Utility District, and wastewater services by the Central Contra Costa Sanitary District.
-The Town is a member of JPAs including RecycleSmart for recycling/solid waste services, County Connection for transit services, Municipal Pooling Authority for risk management, and TRAFFIX for student transportation services.
+The Town is a member of JPAs including RecycleSmart for recycling/solid waste services, MCE Clean Energy for community choice energy services, County Connection for transit services, Municipal Pooling Authority for risk management, and TRAFFIX for student transportation services.

 Town of Danville employees enjoy being part of a dedicated, supportive, and engaged team.
 Hallmarks of the Town's working environment include proactive employee engagement, robust wellness programs, a culture of appreciation, support of employee development, and a positive working relationship with the Town's elected body, the Danville Town Council.

-The Town is especially attractive to individuals seeking some of the benefits of private sector employment, including generous vacation accrual rates, a defined contribution retirement plan (401(a) / 457(b) plans), and an annual pay-for-performance compensation model.
+The Town is especially attractive to individuals seeking some of the benefits of private sector employment, including a great work-life balance, generous vacation accrual rates, a defined contribution retirement plan (401(a) / 457(b) plans), and an annual pay-for-performance compensation model.